hychiang73/ipio_touch_driver/README.md

 It is important to see more details with debug messages if an error happends somehow.
 To look up them, you can set up debug level via a node called debug_level under /proc.

-At the begining, you should read its node by cat to see what the levels you can choose for.
+At the beginning, you should read its node by cat to see what the levels you can choose for.

 ```
 cat /proc/ilitek/debug_level